 Note: It's my understanding that that the Municipal and County Government has withdrawn from Senate Bill 30 and it's now been moved and amended to House Finance Committee with a hearing set for next Tuesday at 1:00pm in Reps.
 Hall.

 It's a do-nothing amendment too.
 From statements I'm reading that the "state will only be held liable for $20 million" instead of $28 million.

 What's a few million among some serious flaws?

-This is a draft of a letter to Editor that I'm working on:
+This is a letter to the Editor that I'm working on (DRAFT).

-Legislation is advancing in the statehouse that could have some very bad consequences for the future of New Hampshire.
+Legislation is moving forward that could prove disastrous to the future of New Hampshire.

 Senate Bill 30 is a state sponsored bailout of the Balsam's Resort in Dixville Notch.
 Sponsored by Sen. Jeff Woodburn, this allows a state loan guarantee of $28 million dollars to be used to finance a project that is completely surrounded by speculation, risk and unanswered questions.